-While getting better insurance rates directly is not the main benefit of this strategy, when you choose a driving school like MyImprov, you can get a 10% auto insurance discount with certain cooperating insurance providers.
+While getting better insurance rates directly is not the main benefit of this strategy, when you choose a driving school like MyImprov, you can get a 10% car insurance discount with certain cooperating insurance providers.
 So, the first thing you need to do is make sure that you are working with an insurer that collaborates with myImprov.

-Aside from that, there is no guarantee that your auto insurance company will reduce your rates as a direct result of driver education, but it can definitely give you extra negotiating points before you sign up for a coverage package.
+Aside from that, there is no guarantee that your car insurance company will reduce your rates as a direct result of driver education, but it can definitely give you extra negotiating points before you sign up for a coverage package.

 While these methods can’t compete with our top five, they can be a valuable part of your overall safe-driving/cheaper-insurance strategy.

 Raise your deductibles

 In most cases, you can lower your premium by agreeing to pay higher deductibles.
 You pay premiums every month, but deductibles are only paid when you file a claim.

 Lower coverage for older vehicles

 Older vehicles with a lot of miles on them are worth less than newer ones.
 Therefore it makes sense to pay less for them.
 Reduce the coverage on them accordingly, or just pay liability.